mklaber/redshift_polizei/README.md

     - type: dynamodb
     - table: {table name}
 5. Set the mail settings in `config/mail.yml`
-  - All settings will be directly injected into ActionMailer 'smtp_settings' (see http://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration)
+  - All settings will be directly injected into Pony.options
+6. Set the general application settings in `config/polizei.yml`

 Reports
 ---------------------